The CGC Comic Shop presents :

 1 An extensively damaged card with large tears and other extreme defects.

-Feel free to email us or use the Contact form below with details of your cards and we will contact back with a price and full details :
+Feel free to email us or use the Contact form below with details of your cards and we will contact back with a price and full details of grading prices :

 Yu-Gi-Oh!